OarisaR/tic-tac-toe-react/README.md

-# tic-tac-toe-react
-A simple and interactive Tic Tac Toe game built using React.
-This game allows one player to play against the computer which includes a clean, user-friendly interface and supports detecting winners, and resetting the game.
 # Tic Tac Toe - React

 A simple and interactive Tic Tac Toe game built using React.
 This game allows one player to play against the computer, featuring a clean, user-friendly interface.
 It supports winner detection and includes a reset functionality.